How to reach Leeds

 Travelling by Plane

 Visitors can fly direct to Leeds Bradford Airport on scheduled flights from over 70 destinations across 25 countries and 8 UK destinations.
 Frequent scheduled services run between Leeds Bradford Airport and the main airports of London Heathrow, Amsterdam, Dublin and Barcelona, enabling worldwide connections.
 Leeds Bradford airport is just a 30 minute bus ride away from our campus.
-There are also regular direct trains from Manchester Airport to Leeds, the average journey time ranges from 1 hour to 1 hour 30minutes.
+There are also regular direct trains from Manchester Airport to Leeds, the average journey time is around 1 hour 30minutes.

 Travelling by Rail